Twins vs. Angels Player Props Betting Odds

 Buxton Stats

-- Buxton has 35 hits with nine doubles, a triple, nine home runs, 23 walks and 21 RBI.
-He's also stolen four bases.
+- Buxton has put up 36 hits with nine doubles, a triple, nine home runs and 23 walks.
+He has driven in 21 runs with four stolen bases.

-- Buxton will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .333 with two doubles, a home run, three walks and two RBI.
+- Buxton will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .364 with two doubles, a home run, two walks and two RBI.

 Buxton Recent Games